codesandbox/codesandbox-client/packages/homepage/content/docs/2-teams.md

 ---
-title: "Teams"
+title: 'Teams'
-authors: ["CompuIves"]
+authors: ['CompuIves']
-description: "A team makes it easier to collaborate on sandboxes with others.
-As a team you share the ownership of the sandboxes in that team, every sandbox automatically has a live session open."
+description: 'A team makes it easier to collaborate on sandboxes with others.
+As a team you share the ownership of the sandboxes in that team, every sandbox automatically has a live session open.'
 ---

 ## Creating a Team